 Here I compare the final polls of the pollsters to the election outcome.
 I hope this makes clear why I consider the Politieke Barometer the best pollster.

 The average error averages all errors of each pollster, where the most recent error counts double.

 Lower numbers are better.
 The calculation is as follows:

 In 2010 I drew an average of the polls; I think I just averaged the numbers without weighting or other subtle tweaks.
 Since the pollsters were fairly close I also was fairly close.
-In 2012 I use the results of my poll average.
+From 2012 on I use the results of my poll average.